 UnitedHealthcare Dual Complete Special Needs Plans (SNP) offer benefits for people with both Medicare and Medicaid.
-These SNP plans provide benefits beyond Original Medicare, including transportation to medical appointments and vision exams.
+These SNP plans provide benefits beyond Original Medicare, such as transportation to medical appointments and routine vision exams.
 Members must have Medicaid to enroll.

 Health Maintenance Organization (HMO) plans use a network of contracted local physicians and hospitals to provide member care.
 Generally, members must use these care providers to receive benefits for covered services, except in emergencies.
 Some HMO plans do not require referrals for specialty care.

 Point of Service (HMO-POS) plans include all the features of HMO plans plus the ability to go outside the contracted network for certain health care services - typically at a higher cost.
-Many POS plans do not require referrals for specialty care.
+Some POS plans do not require referrals for specialty care.

 Preferred Provider Organization (PPO) plans work with a network of contracted local physicians and hospitals, but also allows members the flexibility to seek covered services from outside of the contracted network, usually at a higher cost.
 Members do not need a referral for specialty care.

 PPO plans are available as either local PPO (certain counties within a state) or regional PPO (RPPO) offerings.
 RPPOs serve a larger geographic area - either a single state or a multi-state area.
 RPPOs offer the same premiums, benefits and cost-sharing requirements to all members in the region.